RamblingCookieMonster/lisa-kitchen-demo/README.md

 You may find that typical tasks are better fit within the DSC or other configuration management provisioners, and Pester verifier.

-As for why you would use Test-Kitchen in the first place, Matt Hodgkins has [a nice write-up](https://hodgkins.io/testing-ansible-roles-windows-test-kitchen) that walks through some of the benefits.
+As for why you would use Test-Kitchen in the first place, [Matt Hodgkins](https://hodgkins.io/testing-ansible-roles-windows-test-kitchen) and [Gael Colas](https://gaelcolas.com/2016/07/11/introduction-to-kitchen-dsc/) have nice write-ups on how to and why you might use Test-Kitchen.

 Could you roll your own code that does all this?
 Sure.
 But, if it fits your needs, you might consider using a tool with a decent community behind it, and a variety of existing plugins.